 While the above are the most common resolutions you’ll find on monitors, there are some that fall into more niche categories.
 The best ultrawide monitors offer unique aspect ratios and resolutions with broad horizontal pixel counts, but less on the vertical dimension.
 Then there are curved monitors to consider.
 They don’t have different resolutions than their flat counterparts, but they are noticeably different.
 Curved screens aren’t a necessity by any means, but they have their uses, and we certainly have our favorites.

 Several other aspects of a monitor’s display contribute to just how awesome of an image it can produce.
-Here are some other commonly used stats to help you compare
+Here are other factors to consider for your next monitor purchase:

-- Aspect Ratio is the aspect the screen shows images in (length compared to height).
+- Aspect ratio: The aspect the screen shows images in (length compared to height).
 A common standard, and your best bet, is 16:9.
 It works with plenty of content and it’s great for movies or games.
 Some fancy monitors like to stretch things out with ratios like 21:9, but that is more suitable for unusual work situations or hardcore gaming.
-Another common format, 16:10, provides slightly more vertical space for viewing multiple open documents or images,
+Another common format, 16:10, provides slightly more vertical space for viewing multiple open documents or images.
+3:2 is becoming more commonplace in laptops for better web viewing, but that’s rare on standalone displays.

 - Contrast ratio: Contrast ratios tell you the difference between how white and how black a monitor screen can get.
 Higher contrast ratios are a good sign, because that means colors will be more differentiated.
 However, multiple measurements for contrast ratios exist and stated specs aren’t very reliable, so take it all with a grain of salt.